abdullah-yildirim-420/spring-boot-blog/README.md

 - **React (like/dislike) to posts and comments** *(toggle system: clicking again removes the reaction)*
 - **Follow/unfollow other users** *(toggle system: clicking again unfollows the user)*

+🚀 **This project is still in development!** 🚀
+I am actively working on adding more backend features, implementing missing methods, and optimizing performance.
+Once the backend is fully completed, I plan to build a **React frontend** for the application.

 The project is built using:
 - **Java 17** & **Spring Boot 3.3.2**
 - **Spring Data JPA** & **Hibernate** (Database interaction)